Your area Not set — showing everywhere

 Select Board — March 19, 2026

-The meeting was elevated by a split vote on procurement and the execution of an off-agenda $15,000 appropriation.
+The temperature was elevated by a split vote on equipment and the significant, off-agenda discussion regarding the legal status of town boards.

 Public impact